GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 Replace `[backend-zone]` and `[backend-name]` with the zone and name of the instance that you created.

-If this is your first time using SSH from Cloud Shell, you need to create a private key.
+If this is your first time using SSH from Cloud Shell, follow the instructions to create a private key.

 It may take several minutes for the SSH key to propagate.

 ### Install the backend database

-Use the following commands to update packages and install the backend MongoDB database:
+Update packages:

 ```bash
 sudo apt-get update
 ```

+Install the backend MongoDB database:

 ```bash
 sudo apt-get install mongodb
 ```

-When asked if you want to continue, type `Y`.
+When asked if you want to continue, enter `Y`.

 ### Run the database